ryan-mcclue/unsw/prev/comp3311-fin/week8.md

 TODO: theta join must common in sql?
-* division (table dividing by must share attribute name) returns tuples that for each instance of an attribute, have a corresponding value for each divisor so, use in 'for all' scenarios
+* division (table dividing by must share attribute name) returns tuples that for each instance of an attribute, have a corresponding value for each divisor (so, division table has all columns minus primary key) so, use in 'for all' scenarios
 ```
 -- sel[drinker=ryan || drinker=loc]